vossisboss/pyconwagtail2024/README.md

-# Step Three: Extend and add Wagtail Models
+# Step Three: Extend and add models

 Before you start adding content and translating it, you'll need to add some models to Wagtail.
-Wagtail models are similar to [Django models](https://docs.djangoproject.com/en/4.1/topics/db/models/).
-One key difference is that Wagtail models handle views differently than Django models, but we'll go over that in a bit more detail when you add templates to your project.
-For right now, you mostly need to know that models provide the essential fields and structures for the content that will be stored in your database.
+Wagtail models are derived from [Django models](https://docs.djangoproject.com/en/4.1/topics/db/models/).
+One key difference in writing models for Wagtail is that adding views isn't necessary unless you need to create a highly customized view or form.
+We'll go over this in a bit more detail when you add templates to your project.
+For right now, you mostly need to know that models provide the essential fields and structures for the content on your Wagtail site that will be stored in your database.

 Many of the steps you'll be doing here have been borrowed from the [Getting Started tutorial](https://docs.wagtail.org/en/stable/getting_started/tutorial.html) for Wagtail.